top of page

 It was also a period of immense frustration, but this time I did not shed tears.
 I had an unwavering conviction that I will eventually break through.
 The LSAT taught me not only humility and hard work, but resilience and grit.
 I was no longer the easily-discouraged boy I once was.

 The day finally came when I broke through the low 160's ceiling.
-This followed having cultivated better habits to reduce my careless mistakes, especially on the LG section.
+This followed having cultivated better habits to reduce my careless mistakes in reading and perfecting my comprehension and retention of Logical Reasoning arguments and passages.

 During the few weeks before my actual writing, I reached a point where I would consistently practice in the high 160's and low 170's on prep tests.
 Knowing that I might lose focus or run out of stamina on my actual writing, I took extreme measures to equip myself to improve my LSAT-taking endurance and deal with all kinds of horror test day scenarios.